hwchen/hwc/content/post/github_ladder.md

 3. Pull request from origin branch to upstream master (currently massgo/mgaladder)
 4. After review and merge, then merge changes back to origin and local masters (in whatever preferred order).

+We also covered some tools that would be helpful for using Git, like some options for Git log that would enable visualization of branches.
+I'm also planning on installing the Hub tool.

 So, a lot for my brain to take in today.
 Git is very powerful and flexible, and lots of thanks to Andrew for his help.
 I don't think I could have figured this out in even a day on my own, and we spent just one hour.

 I can see why Git experience in particular is a highly requested skill for software developers.
 It's not just a "version control" (in perhaps the back-up sense), it's a very powerful coordination software that makes very large engineering projects possible.